Introduction to dramatherapy

 Because of the experiential nature of this training, the course requires you to be willing to take part in the art making process, discussions and to use your own experience as material to learn from.
 Self-reflective skills will be needed in order to look at the self in relation to the arts.
 This includes the requirement to express yourself clearly, fluently and accurately.

-About Maya Patricia Gagni
+Hosted by Maya Patricia Gagni

 Maya Gagni -I am qualified Dramatherapist and Person-Centred Accredited Counsellor/Psychotherapist, EMDR Accredited Practitioner, Supervisor and Trauma Therapist with 20 years post qualification experience.
 I have performed, directed, devised and produced a number of shows for “Third Eye Theatre Co.” and specialised in physical theatre focusing on